HowTo: Node Red - Control GPIO of an ESPEasy device

 Switch longer pulse (1 to 999 seconds) to GPIO

-You can use this part of the Node Red code if you want to output a pulse with a pulse duration of 1 to 999 seconds on the GPIO.
+You can use this part of the Node Red code if you want to output a pulse with a duration of 1 to 999 seconds on the GPIO.

 View of the Node Red Flow in the configuration interface.